 The County self-insures for most risk exposures.
-It has transferred some of its risk by means of carrying property and liability insurance coverage on its police helicopters, a blanket fidelity bond covering all County employees and the following coverage for the summer recreation program: accident insurance, umbrella liability and general liability.
-The County has a contractual obligation to reimburse NHCC for the cost of certain insurance coverage, and to indemnify NHCC for liability and related costs not covered by insurance, in connection with NHCC's provision of health care services at the County's correctional center.
+It has transferred some of its risk by means of carrying property and liability insurance coverage on its police helicopters, property insurance on certain leased facilities, a blanket fidelity bond covering all County employees, public official bonds and the following coverage for the summer recreation program: accident insurance, umbrella liability and general liability.
+The County has a contractual obligation to reimburse NHCC for the cost of certain insurance coverage, and to indemnify NHCC for liability and related costs not covered by insurance, in connection with NHCC's provision of health care services at the Correctional Center.
 Essentially all other risks are assumed directly by the County.
 The County annually appropriates sums for the payment of judgments and settlements of claims and litigation, which appropriations may be financed, in whole or in part, pursuant to the Local Finance Law by the issuance of County bonds, subject, however, to NIFA approval during the control period.
 The County intends to defend itself vigorously against all claims and in all litigation.
-Estimated liabilities of approximately \$391.5 million for claims and litigation (excluding tax certiorari claims) have been recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2017.
+Estimated liabilities of approximately \$475.2 million for claims and litigation (excluding tax certiorari claims) have been recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2019.

 Such estimated liabilities include liabilities resulting from several third-party actions that were filed against the County seeking indemnification for judgments and/or claims pending against the Towns of Hempstead, North Hempstead and Oyster Bay, as well as garbage districts within these towns relating to the refund of special ad valorem levies on mass properties of utilities (Verizon, American Water and others) for garbage and refuse collection services.
-The towns and garbage districts have sought to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
+The towns and garbage districts sought to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
 In 2017, the County settled the outstanding claims of the Town of Hempstead.
 The settlement agreement requires the County to pay to the Town of Hempstead (x) approximately \$18 million in satisfaction of certain judgments and claims against the County (which the County has paid) and (y) seventy percent of the amount of judgments and settlements paid by such town on the then-remaining claims of such town, in installments over ten years, subject to certain conditions, which claims have since been resolved.
-The County estimates that the cumulative amount of its obligation for its share of all such now-resolved claims of the Town of Hempstead is approximately \$58 million (which the County began paying in annual installments of \$5.8 million in 2019).
-In October 2018, the County settled the remaining claims of two Town of Oyster Bay garbage districts for approximately \$1.1 million in the aggregate, which the County will pay over three years beginning in 2018.
-The remaining claims of the Town of North Hempstead are estimated to be approximately \$10 million.
+In 2019, the County began paying its \$58 million estimated share of all such now-resolved claims of the Town of Hempstead in annual installments of \$5.8 million.
+In 2018, the County settled the remaining claims of two Town of Oyster Bay garbage districts for approximately \$1.1 million in the aggregate, with the final installment expected to be paid in 2020.
+In February 2020, the County's final appeals were denied in the litigation with the Town of North Hempstead.
+Therefore, the County is liable for judgments in favor of such town of approximately \$8 million; the parties are currently in discussion for a structured payment schedule.

-Approximately \$227.7 million has been recorded as a liability in the County's government-wide financial statement of net position at December 31, 2017 related to workers' compensation claims, as estimated by the County's third-party administrator.
+Approximately \$244.9 million has been recorded as a liability in the County's government-wide financial statement of net position at December 31, 2019 related to workers' compensation claims, as estimated by the County's third-party administrator.
 Such amounts are only estimates, and no assurance can be given that additional claims will not be made or that the ultimate liability on existing and future claims will not be greater.